EzyGang/py-cachify/docs/reference/init.md

         # Implementation for getting a value from the cache
         ...

-    def set(self, name: str, value: Any, ex: Optional[int] = None) -> Any:
+    def set(self, name: str, value: Any, ex: Optional[int] = None, nx: bool = False) -> Any:
-        # Implementation for setting a value in the cache
+        # Implementation for setting a value in the cache.
+        # When nx=True, this MUST act as an atomic "set-if-not-exists" and
+        # return a truthy value on success and a falsy value on failure.
         ...

     def delete(self, *names: str) -> Any: